For admission into the MOT and the BSIHS/MOT tracks, applicants must meet the general college admission requirements found in the Catalog and submit:

 - Coursework in kinesiology and medical terminology are strongly encouraged.

-- A written essay between 300-500 words that addresses the following:
+- A written essay between 500-600 words reflecting on your experiences as an OTA to describe the following:

-- Your personal qualities that will contribute to the Cabarrus College OTA to OT program and the occupational therapy profession.
+- Personal qualities and how they will contribute to the Cabarrus College OTA to OT program and the occupational therapy profession.

 - Three references utilizing the Occupational Therapy Reference Form.
 At least one reference must be from an OT the applicant has worked with in practice and at least one reference from another healthcare professional the applicant has worked with in practice.